 Gas Input / Configuration

 Stainless Steel: Stainless steel is a common material that camping BBQs are made from.
-Stainless steel is an inexpensive, tough and durable material that retains heat well and is good with dealing with outdoor weather conditions such as wind, rain and sun.
+Stainless steel is an inexpensive, tough and durable material that retains heat well and is good for dealing with outdoor weather conditions such as wind, rain and sun.

 Porcelain Enamel: Porcelain enamel is great at heating evenly.
 It is also a durable material and will remain rust free – even if you camp regularly at the beach.

-Cast Aluminium: Cast aluminium is a great all rounder – rarely rusts, super durable and best of all lightweight – ideal for camping.
+Cast Aluminium: Cast aluminium is a great all rounder – rarely rusts, super durable and, best of all, lightweight – ideal for camping.

 Ease of Cleaning

-The Best Camping BBQ Reviews 2021
+The Best Camping BBQ Reviews 2024

 In addition to the larger 1800 cm² cooking surface, the Weber Q also has a more powerful 12,000 BTU/hr heat output.
 This means not only can you cook more food at once, but you’ll also be able to cook it much more efficiently.